ZEscanor/ZEscanor/README.md

 - 🔭 I’m currently working on ...
 MeTube (A YouTube Clone)
 - 🌱 I’m currently learning ...
-Python
+MERN STACK
 - 👯 I’m looking to collaborate on ...
-Projects needing a fullstack
+Websites
 - 📫 How to reach me: ... yinusaamusa137@gmail.com
 - 😄 Pronouns: ...
 He/Him/His
 - ⚡ Fun fact: ...
 I've was featured on TV twice as an actor in the Goodman Theatre